 Some seasoned atheists recommend that the recently deconverted shine a bright light on the elephant and force people to see it.
 That’s what I did with my letter to family, friends, and former parishioners.
-While this approach worked for friends and former parishioners, family just went over to the wall switch and turned off the light.
+While this approach worked for our friends and former parishioners, family just went over to the wall switch and turned off the light.
 To some degree, I understand their reaction.
 I was their preacher brother, uncle, son-in-law, and father for as long as they could remember.
 From 1972 to 2008, I was the family preacher, and when Polly and I married in 1978, I married into a family of pastors, missionaries, and evangelists.
 Every aspect of our lives was dominated by Christianity, the Bible, and the work of the ministry.
-And then, BOOM, all that was gone, and Rev. Bruce Gerencser and his wife Polly are now numbered with the godless.
+And then, BOOM, all that was gone, and Rev. Bruce Gerencser and his wife Polly are now numbered among the godless.
 I suspect that the cognitive dissonance this causes for some family members is too much for them to handle, so they pretend that there is no elephant in the room.
 This is why some family members still think we are saved.
 We are just backslidden, out of the will of God, and they are certain we will one day return to the faith.

 I’d love to hear from readers about how they handled the elephant in the room.
 Please share your thoughts in the comment section.